thunderbird89/esf/stories/story-knock-knock.md

 Then he reached up and initiated the canopy release.

 The seal broke with a hiss of equalizing pressure.
-The canopy rose, and Miguel was suddenly hit with the smell of the docking bay—coolant, hydraulic fluid, hot metal, the recycled air of a space station that had just spent hours under siege.
+The canopy rose, and Miguel was suddenly hit with the smell of the docking bay - coolant, hydraulic fluid, hot metal, the recycled air of a space station that had just spent hours under siege.
 It smelled real in a way that his cockpit's filtered atmosphere hadn't.

 He pulled off his helmet, running a hand through sweat-soaked hair, and started the process of disconnecting from the Talon's systems.
 Umbilicals, data links, the restraint harness that had kept him locked in place through hours of high-G maneuvers.
 Each connection separated with mechanical clicks that sounded too normal, too mundane for what they'd just survived.